hove-io/navitia_sdk_docs/docs/bookmark/ios/index.md

 | --- | --- | --- |
 | `id` | `String` | Id of the favorite journey to delete |

-- Delete an existing favorite POI.
+:material-arrow-right: Delete an existing favorite POI.
 Returns a boolean if the creation has succeed or not.

 ``` swift
 func deleteFavoritePoi(id: String) -> Bool